Which Surface Is Right for You? Go vs Pro vs Laptop

 Cons: That Intel Pentium CPU means you're not going to be running demanding apps, such as Adobe's Photoshop, smoothly on this device.
 Also, the Surface Go's tablet screen has pretty thick bezels, which make it look a bit outdated.
 Lastly, it arrives running Windows 10's S Mode, which limits you to the Windows Store apps, though that's easy to disable.

-Surface Pro: Best for Mainstream Users and Designers
+Surface Pro 6: Best for Mainstream Users and Designers

-Pros: The Surface Pro is the lightest of Microsoft's devices and the least expensive.
-It also provides the best tablet experience as the Surface Book's detachable screen only lasts for a couple of hours on a charge when it isn't docked.
-The Pro also has a current-generation Intel 7th Generation CPU while the Surface Book still has a processor from fall 2015.
+Pros: The Surface Pro is the lightest of Microsoft's devices and one of the least expensive.
+It also provides the best tablet experience, as the Surface Book's detachable screen only lasts for a couple of hours on a charge when it isn't docked.

-Unfortunately, the Surface Pro's lower price doesn't include a keyboard, so you'll spend at least $129 extra for an attachable Surface Type Cover ($159 for one covered in the luxurious Alcantara).
+Cons: Unfortunately, the Surface Pro 6's price doesn't include a keyboard, so you'll spend at least $129 extra for an attachable Surface Type Cover ($159 for one covered in the luxurious Alcantara).
 And even after you buy one, it's still not as lap-friendly as the Surface Laptop and Book, which offer a more traditional design.

 Pros: Students, essayists and bloggers will likely prefer the Surface Laptop, the best Microsoft notebook for typing.
 The Surface Pro will bounce around if you try and use its laptop-mode on your lap, and the Surface Book costs $500 more.
 Unlike that expensive Surface Book, the Laptop offers a cushy and hard-to-stain Alcantara-covered keyboard.

-The Surface Laptop -- which comes in silver, burgundy red, cobalt blue and graphite gold, is also the best option for those looking for a notebook that stands out from the crowd.
-The Surface Book and Surface Pro only come in silver (the sold-seperately Type Covers for the Surface Pro are available in the same colors as the Surface Laptop, except for the gold option).
+The Surface Laptop -- which comes in platinum, burgundy red, cobalt blue and matte black, is also the best option for those looking for a notebook that stands out from the crowd.
+The Surface Book only comes in silver (the sold-separately Type Covers for the Surface Pro are available in the same colors as the Surface Laptop, except for the gold option).

 Surface Book: Best for Video Editors, Anyone with Deep Pockets